 There’s one thing in particular that differentiates an inexperienced mixer from a pro: overthinking.
 Whilst proficient mixers are also prone to second-guessing themselves, they have learned, from experience, to have the self-confidence to make decisions and move on.
 In this manner, they are able to work quickly and efficiently.
-If you’d like to get faster at mixing, you could try the top-down mixing technique.
+If you’d like to get faster at mixing, you could try the top down mixing technique.

 Mixers and producers will often obsess over one instrument while forgetting about the sound of the mix as a whole.
 This degree of hyper-focusing is not healthy and should be corrected by focusing on the overall feel of the mix and by not dwelling on decisions.
 This is essentially the idea of top-down mixing, which involves mixing from the top to bottom, as the name suggests.
-In this article, we’ll explore what top-down mixing is, why you should use it, and how you should use it.
+In this article, we’ll explore what top down mixing is, why you should use it, and how you should use it.

-What Is Top-Down Mixing?
+What Is Top Down Mixing?

-The top-down mixing technique, also known as backward mixing, is a reverse approach to mixing where you start with the stereo bus and then work your way to your individual tracks.
+The top down mixing technique, also known as backward mixing, is a reverse approach to mixing where you start with the stereo bus and then work your way to your individual tracks.
 It works by grouping similar sounds and instruments and applying effects to the group as opposed to specific tracks, akin to stem mastering.
 You start a mix from the master bus and work backward from there, rather than first dealing with the individual mix elements.

-What Are Its Advantages?
+What Are the Top Down Mixing Advantages?

 One of the key benefits of top-down mixing is that it increases efficiency.
 This is because it helps you focus on the overall sound instead of dwelling on specific tracks.
 It’s also an especially efficient workflow because the adjustments applied to the mix and the subgroup buses have the biggest impact on the overall sound.
 In this manner, you can get your mix to sound cohesive and balanced more quickly.